A day in the life of A Saltash Mountain Camper

 At night on the trail, everyone pitches in to set up camp; gathering firewood, boiling water, setting up sleeping areas in shelters or in tents and starting dinner.
 After the meal and washing up, the group enjoys conversations around the campfire before heading to bed inside their warm sleeping bags.

 At camp, evenings often are spent practicing a performance for another camp, romping in the soccer field with a game of Sticks (a SAM version of Capture the Flag), or in quiet discussions.
-Campers and teens head to their cabins, tired and enjoying the day’s fun.
+Campers and teens head to their cabins, tired from enjoying the day’s fun.